 |Helps your newer business to appear more established via its own phone number||Some free number plans may not be compatible with your mobile devices|

-Below, we’ve evaluated the features and functionalities of the top 5 free phone number service providers.
+Below, we’ve evaluated the features and functionalities of the top free VoIP number providers.

 In order to make the list, the providers had to meet the following criteria: